AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 Willpower (WIL): Represents mental focus, toughness, and endurance.

 These present both a character’s prowess, and current status.
-If STR ever drops below a d4 that character dies.
-If DEX drops below d4 the character is paralyzed.
-If WIL drops below a d4 the character is catatonic.
+If STR ever drops below a d4 that character is at risk of death.
+If DEX drops below d4 the character is at risk of paralysis.
+If WIL drops below a d4 the character is at risk of catatonia.

 ## Saves